librenms/librenms/doc/Extensions/Applications.md

 | time_to_polling | Differnce in seconds between when polling data was generated and when polled |
 | time_to_polling_abs | The aboslute value of time_to_polling. |

-You can check the exit status of a specific check via the metric `check_$CHECK` where $CHECK is equal to the name of the check in questions.
-So if the check is named `foo` you can check the exit status by checking `check_foo`.
+Exit status of a specific check via the metric `check_$CHECK` where
+$CHECK is equal to the name of the check in questions.
+So if the check is named `foo`, exit status can be checked via checking `check_foo`.
 The standard Nagios/Icinga style exit codes are used and those are as below.

 | Exit | Meaning  |
 |------|----------|